grizzthedj/kubernetes-efk/README.md

 3. Update the Fluentd image path in `fluentd/fluentd.yml`

-4. Run `./deploy.sh` to deploy the EFK stack.
+4. Login to your Kubernetes Master node, and run `./deploy.sh` to deploy the EFK stack.

 5. Run `kubectl proxy` if not already running, and port forward `5061` to localhost.